arsalantanvir97/pnmpro-backend-/README.md

 - **Driver Availability Management**:
   - Drivers can mark themselves as available or unavailable for rides.
 - **Music Playlist Sharing**:
-  - Drivers can provide a list of available songs stored in their vehicle's database, which users can request to listen to during the ride.
+  - Each Driver have a list of available songs unique to them, which users can request to listen to during the ride.

 ## Technologies Used